-- Suicide is growing at an alarming rate in rural Missouri.
-Between 2003 and 2017, the suicide rate among rural Missourians grew by 78%, and throughout the last decade hospital emergency department visits for suicide attempts or ideation increased 177%.1 - Farming is a stressful business that typically requires long hours in predominantly isolated working conditions.
-Farmers tend to live in communities where access to mental health care is limited by distance, stigma or cost due to insurance status.1 - Rural communities may have limited access to healthcare services, which can make it difficult for farm and ranch families to receive support when they experience a mental health crisis.
-Poor mental health can make it difficult to manage other common stressors.1 - Stigma may not directly affect you, but it may prevent 1 in 5 Americans with mental health conditions from seeking help.
-Rural, agricultural communities can be highly
+Suicide is growing at an alarming rate in rural Missouri.
+Between 2003 and 2017, the suicide rate among rural Missourians grew by 78%, and throughout the last decade hospital emergency department visits for suicide attempts or ideation increased 177%.

+- Farming is a stressful business that typically requires long hours in predominantly isolated working conditions.
+Farmers tend to live in communities where access to mental health care is limited by distance, stigma or cost due to insurance status. - Rural communities may have limited access to healthcare services, which can make it difficult for farm and ranch families to receive support when they experience a mental health crisis.
+Poor mental health can make it difficult to manage other common stressors. - Stigma may not directly affect you, but it may prevent 1 in 5 Americans with mental health conditions from seeking help.
+Rural, agricultural communities can be highly influenced by stigma.
+Resources are available through the Missouri Department of Agriculture.

-- Suicide prevention specialists and mental health care providers talk about the importance of suicide prevention among farmers and ranchers: https://youtube/rWDSKCnZWDA.3 - Everyone has stress and a moderate amount of stress is normal.
-Read more about the different types of stress and how they can affect you as an individual at: https://extension.missouri.edu/news/when-stress-is-not-normal-3454. - According to the U.S. Department of Health and Human Services Office of Minority Health (HHSOMH), Black Americans are 20% more likely to experience serious mental illness than the general population.4 - Children's Mental Health Week is a week in early May dedicated to children's mental health.
-Find resources and locate a Children's Mental Health Week Event at: https://dmh.mo.gov/children-services/children-mental-health-week
+- Suicide prevention specialists and mental health care providers talk about the importance of suicide prevention among farmers and ranchers.
+Watch the Suicide Prevention in Rural Communities video and learn more. - Everyone has stress and a moderate amount of stress is normal.
+Read more about the different types of stress and how they can affect you as an individual: When stress is not normal article by MU Extension. - According to the U.S. Department of Health and Human Services Office of Minority Health (HHSOMH), Black Americans are 20% more likely to experience serious mental illness than the general population. - Children's Mental Health Week is a week in early May dedicated to children's mental health.
+Find resources and locate a Children's Mental Health Week Event at the Missouri Department of Mental Health website.